 We turn left at the crossroad and then right just before the first houses of the settlement of Schinias.
 This led us to a nice comfortable track heading towards the Makaria Spring.
 After a while, you’ll notice a smaller road branching to the right across a narrow stream.
 Take it in order to dive (metaphorically, let’s hope) into the western part of the wetlands near the rowing center.

 Emerging from the marsh we joined the main road towards Kato Souli.
 There is one very confusing sign at the small settlement of Agios Georgios pointing towards the rowing center and watchtower.
-It led us nowhere and after few minutes we ended up back on the road racing the tractors and tracks.
+It led us nowhere and after a few minutes we ended up back on the road racing the tractors and tracks.

 After a while, we reached a small square with a sign pointing back to the coast of Schinias.
 The road heads straight to the beach crossing the wetlands once more.
-There are plenty other smaller tracks emerging from the marsh giving the opportunity to explore the unique landscape as much as you desire.
+There are plenty of other smaller tracks emerging from the marsh giving the opportunity to explore the unique landscape as much as you desire.
 Moreover, there is a modern wooden watchtower for bird watching that will satisfy all the ornithology enthusiasts.

 Once back at the coast we made a short break at the beach and returned back the same way as we come.
-However, there are marked trails crisscrossing the beautiful pine forest if you wish to make the trip little bit longer.
+However, there are marked trails crisscrossing the beautiful pine forest if you wish to make the trip a little bit longer.